Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Evaluation and Experiments

 \subsection{Experiments}

-The experiments of our protocols are run under a LAN setting, i.e., three cloud virtual machines (VM) in the same region.
+All experiments are carried out under LAN settings, i.e., three cloud virtual machines (VM) in the same region, and we select $q = 2^{64}$ and $\ell_x = 13$ as our system settings.
 Each VM has 8 CPUs with 2.2GHz (Intel(R) Xeon(R) Gold 6161) and 8GiB memory.
-The PING latency between each two VMs is around 250$\mu$s to 500$\mu$s, where one PING package is 64Bytes.
-The bandwidth~\footnote{The bandwidth is measured by $\textsf{netperf}$.} between each participant ranges from 1250MBytes/s to 1780MBytes/s.
-We select $q = 2^{40}$ and $\ell_x = 16$ for all experiments.
+The 64Byte-size PING latency between each two VMs is around 250$\mu$s to 500$\mu$s.
+The bandwidth (measured by $\textsf{netperf}$) between each participant ranges from 1250-1780MBytes/s.

-Tab.~\ref{tab:performance} exhibits the latency, the amortized latency, and the throughput rate of each protocol, with or without batch processing.
-The latency is calculated by $\textsf{endTime}-\textsf{startTime}$, where $\textsf{startTime}$ is when $P_0$ or $P_1$ receives the input share(s) from a client and $\textsf{endTime}$ is when $P_0$ or $P_1$ sends the output share(s) to a client.
-All these functions (in the unbatched mode) could be computed in several hundred microseconds, which demonstrates our fast performance.
-Moreover, we launch different sizes of batches (100, 1,000, 5,000, 10,000, and 20,000) to pursue a better throughput rate.
-We also calculate the amortized latency (in microseconds) and the throughput rate (operations per second) with batch processing.
-Apparently, increasing the batch size optimizes the throughput rate.
-We achieve around 90,000 throughput rate for the DReLU/ReLU protocol and the amortized latency of each DReLU/ReLU instance is only around 11$\mu$s.

-Note that the Maxpool is another non-linear function used in machine learning.
-For a 256$\times$256 pixel-picture (a matrix), with the stride is set to two, would invoke MAX9 for around 16,384 times.
-Hence, we take the 20,000 batch size to reflect this practical use case, in which the amortized latency and throughput rate are 316$\mu$s and 3,169 operations per second, respectively.

-We also run the Edabits~\cite{DSM+-20} and Falcon~\cite{WTB+-21} experiments in the same environment.
-To make a fair comparison, we select the honest-majority and passive-secure settings in Edabits and Falcon, and run the implementations in the single-thread mode.
-Note that the precision length $\ell_x$ should be at most $\frac{\ell}{2}$, where $\ell:=\log_2q$.
-Otherwise, a multiplication would lead to an overflow for decimal arithmetic.
-Hence, we compare our ReLU protocol with Edabits~\cite{DSM+-20} and Falcon~\cite{WTB+-21} under the settings of $\ell=64$ and $\ell_x=32$ bits in Tab.~\ref{tab:expcompare}.
-Without batch processing, the throughput rate of Bicoptor ReLU achieves 2,759 ops/s, having a one or two order(s) of magnitude improvement compared with the 66 ops/s or 9 ops/s for ReLU in Edabits or Falcon, respectively.

-It is worth noticing that the source code of Falcon~\cite{falcon-code} does not contain the preprocessing, but the protocol itself does contain preprocessing.
-Therefore, we count the total overhead of both preprocessing and online for Edabits, but the online overhead only for Falcon in Tab.~\ref{tab:expcompare}.
-Moreover, we recognize that Edabits and Falcon would perform better with a larger batch size due to their well-optimized implementations.
+We run experiments on our protocols and two state-of-the-art protocols, Falcon~\cite{WTB+-21,falcon-code} and Edabits~\cite{DSM+-20,MP-SPDZ}.
+The results are shown in Tab.~\ref{tab:performance1} and~\ref{tab:performance2}.~\footnote{We select the honest-majority and passive-secure settings in Edabits and Falcon.
+Edabits~\cite{DSM+-20} does not have a Maxpool design.} We also carry out experiments on EQ/ReLU6/MED4/SORT4 and the results are shown in Tab.~\ref{tab:performance3}.
+We provide comparison between our DReLU/ReLU/MAX4/MAX9 and the aforementioned works, and a brief analysis in the following paragraphs.